How to monitor MongoDB with OpenTelemetry

 Broken image

 observIQ’s distribution is a game-changer for companies looking to implement the OpenTelemetry standards.
-The single line installer, seamlessly integrated receivers, exporter, and processor pool make working with this collector simple.
+The single-line installer, seamlessly integrated receivers, exporter, and processor pool make working with this collector simple.
 Follow this space to keep up with all our future posts and simplified configurations for various sources.
-For questions, requests, and suggestions, reach out to our support team at support@observIQ.com.
+For questions, requests, and suggestions, contact our support team at support@observIQ.com.